-Specifications for solid fuel, oil fired or gas-fired heaters are as per the current relevant British Standards. - b) A central heating system must be capable of being controlled from a communal area. - c) Annual certification that installed gas systems have been examined by a qualified person (Gas Safe registered), that they are functioning properly and ventilation is adequate, must be provided. (see notes 46-48) - d) Any solid fuel appliances must be inspected and cleaned annually by a suitable competent person.
-A record of annual inspection and cleaning of the flue should be retained and produced on request by the Council.
-If the host/operator has a solid fuel appliance information on the type of fuel to be used for the appliance they have, should be detailed in the guest information folder. - e) Dundee is covered by smoke control areas and, if a solid fuel appliance is to be used, only authorised fuels are permitted to be burnt.
-Alternatively, if the intention is to burn unauthorised fuels such as wood then an exempt appliance must be used.
-Advice on this matter may be obtained from Neighbourhood Services Community Safety and Protection at:

-https://www.dundeecity.gov.uk/service-area/neighbourhood-services/community-safety-and-protection/air-quality-in-dundee/smoke-control-areas-authorised-fuels-and-exempt-appliances f) Hard-wired (mains fed) or Lithium battery powered CO (carbon monoxide) detectors, meeting the requirements of the current British Standard, should be installed in accordance with manufacturer's instructions and fitted in the same room as any gas-fired or solid fuel appliance and in any room which a flue passes through.
+Specifications for solid fuel, oil fired or gas-fired heaters are as per the current relevant British Standards. - b) A central heating system must be capable of being controlled from a communal area. - c) Annual certification that installed gas systems have been examined by a qualified person (Gas Safe registered), that they are functioning properly and ventilation is adequate, must be provided. - d) Any solid fuel appliances must be inspected and cleaned annually by a suitable competent person.
+A record of annual inspection and cleaning of the flue should be retained and produced on request by the Council - e) Hard-wired (mains fed) or Lithium battery powered CO (carbon monoxide) detectors, meeting the requirements of the current British Standard, should be installed in accordance with manufacturer's instructions and fitted in the same room as any gasfired or solid fuel appliance and in any room which a flue passes through.
 The detector should be capable of being tested and have a fault indicator.
 The detector, or where practical the sensor module, must be replaced in accordance with the manufacturer's instructions (BS EN 50291 requires all detectors to be marked with the replacement date) or when a fault is detected.
-Operating instructions must be included in the Guest Information Folder (see note 65) together with a record of the manufacture date and replacement date for the unit.
+Operating instructions must be included in the Tenant Information Folder together with a record of the manufacture date and replacement date for the unit.